Cleveland Clinic logo

 How is duodenal cancer treated?

-• Surgery: A surgeon removes as much of the tumor as possible while keeping healthy tissue intact.
-In severe cases, you may have a Whipple procedure, where the surgeon removes your duodenum, gallbladder and a small part of your pancreas.
+• Surgery: A surgeon may remove all or part of your duodenum.
+They may do a Whipple procedure.
+This removes your duodenum, gallbladder and part of your pancreas.

 Advertisement